 Introduction to Romans

-Paul wrote the book of Romans as a letter to the church in Rome, a community of believers that had already been in existence for a number of years.
+The apostle Paul wrote the Book of Romans as a letter to the church in Rome, a community of believers that had already been in existence for a number of years at the time of the letter's composition.
 The community was made up of Jewish Christians and Gentile Christians alike, coming together to worship God and share the Gospel of Jesus.
 The letter is instructional in nature and intended to provide direction, encouragement, and guidance to a community of believers during a period of relative peace for Christians in the Roman Empire.

 What's the Big Idea?

 Broadly speaking, we can break the book of Romans into two key ideas laid out by Paul.
-The first is the righteousness of God.
-This is demonstrated both in contrast to our sinfulness and also in the just and gracious way that the Lord has provided for humanity's redemption--Jesus Christ.
+The first is the God's righteousness.
+This is demonstrated both in contrast to our sinfulness and also in the just and gracious way that the Lord has provided for humanity's redemption—Jesus Christ.
 The second key idea is that of justification by faith.
 Justification by faith is a complex theological concept that essentially refers to the truth that we are not brought closer to God by our own actions or deeds.
-Rather, Jesus comes to us, and it is by placing our faith in Him that we are saved.
+Rather, Jesus comes to us, and it is by placing our faith in him that we are saved.

 How do I apply this?

-Through the grace of God and the sacrifice of the Lord Jesus Christ, we have been freed from sin and offered eternal life anew.
-The book of Romans invites us to embrace that new life here and now by allowing the Spirit to transform us.
+Through the God's grace and the sacrifice of the Lord Jesus Christ, we have been freed from sin and offered eternal life anew.
+The Book of Romans invites us to embrace that new life here and now by allowing the Spirit to transform us.

-Want to read more from the letter to the Romans and the rest of the Old Testament and New Testament of scripture?
+Want to read more from the letter to the Romans and the rest of scripture?
 Consider the beautiful Bibles included in Alabaster's Complete Collection.